StarCodes2/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 - **8-script.js:** Fetches and lists the title for all movies by using this URL: https://swapi-api.alx-tools.com/api/films/?format=json
 - **9-script.js:** Fetches from https://hellosalut.stefanbohacek.dev/?lang=fr and displays the value of hello from that fetch in the HTML tag DIV#hello.
 - **100-script.js:** Updates the text color of the <header> element to red (#FF0000)
+- **101-script.js:** Adds, removes and clears LI elements from a list when the user clicks